olegdayo/data-structures/README.md

-# Some data structures written in Rust
+# Some data structures implemented in Rust